loris-verga/TheDualityOfSimilarity/_includes/intro.md

   <li><b>p &lt; 0.05</b></li>
 </ul>

-The sign and significance mirror the embedding findings—but the strength is even weaker.
+The sign and significance mirror the embedding findings, but the strength is even weaker.
 Here, stylometric distance shows an <b>almost non-existent</b> linear relationship with link sentiment.
 While statistically detectable, it is far too small to matter in practice.